smartblocks/smartblocks/README.md

 ##Creating your own first block
 -----------------------------------------------------------------

+This part explains to you how to create a basic Todo list app with SmartBlocks.

 ##Automated creation
 To create a block, go to the project folder and enter the following command :

     $ smartblocks generate_block

 You'll be asked the name of the block.
+Enter 'TaskManager'.
 This will create the following folder structure in your project :

     blocks/
         ...
-        blockName/
+        TaskManager/
             frontend/
                 apps/
                 collections/